Dr Jeanie Sinclair

 Lecturer, Illustration BA(Hons)

-Jeanie joined Falmouth University as a lecturer in Critical Studies for Illustration in 2023.
+Jeanie joined Falmouth University as a lecturer in Critical Studies for Illustration in 2023, after working at Falmouth as an Associate Lecturer for over ten years.

-Her research explores hidden and alternative histories, and exploring how history and memory can be performed in order to disrupt and subvert existing historical narratives.
+Her research uses gossip to explore hidden and alternative histories, and explore how history and memory can be performed in order to disrupt and subvert existing historical narratives.
 She is interested in creative methodologies as a way of uncovering feminist and queer histories, and developing innovative ways of working with archive material, particularly oral histories, to discover more diverse and inclusive stories.

-Her PhD research worked with gossip in oral history interviews to reveal women’s experiences of the postwar art community in St Ives, Cornwall.
+Jeanie was awarded her PhD in art history, "The Most Wonderful Wonderful Parties: Gossip and anecdote as feminist epistemology in oral histories of the creative community in postwar St Ives" in 2022.
+Her research worked with gossip in oral history to reveal women’s experiences of the postwar art community in St Ives, Cornwall.
 Listening to gossip across multiple conversations in the archive uncovered hidden feminist and queer stories that created new, alternative historical narratives, as well as a new approach to working with oral history interviews.
+She is currently exploring the idea of the party as a work of art.

 Qualifications